 Date Amendment Comments Spring 2015 Initial version following departmentalization.
-May 20, 2016 Promotion of Lecturers.
+May 20, 2016 Promotion of lecturers.
 Majority of electronic votes to pass a motion.
 Resolution of inter-departmental teaching conflicts (Appendix A).
-Approved at Faculty Retreat.
-May 17, 2017 Secondary Appointments.
-Periods for Reappointments of Research Faculty, Lecturers and Senior Lecturers.
-"Awards and Recognition Committee" as an Ad Hoc Committee Appendix B added.
-Approved at Faculty Retreat.
-August 31, 2018 Compliance with Faculty Manual for the election of the Speaker of the School Council.
-Compliance with Faculty Manual on the size of Evaluation.
-Committees for Promotion and Tenure.
-Removal of UAC and GAC as School Council Committees.
-Approved by Faculty by email vote following Faculty Retreat August, 2018.
-Sept.
-13, 2019 Added Appendix C, Procedures for Promotion and Tenure Review at RSMAS Approved at May, 2018 retreat; text approved by SC on 13 Sept 2019.
-Sept., 11, 2020 Removed the Library Standing Committee and added the Diving Control Board and Small Boats Committee as Standing Committees Approved by school council January 26, 2022 Updated the language on the Advisory Board on Promotion and Tenure to clarify it is a confidential committee; that it is an advisory Board with no cast votes; and kept references to the Board consistent throughout.
-Approved by school council on January 21, 2022
+Approved at faculty retreat May 17, 2017 Secondary appointments.
+Periods for reappointments of research faculty, lecturers, and senior lecturers.
+Awards and Recognition Committee as an ad hoc committee.
+Appendix B added.
+Approved at faculty retreat Aug 31, 2018 Compliance with Faculty Manual for the election of the speaker of the school council.
+Compliance with Faculty Manual on the size of evaluation committees for promotion and tenure.
+Removal of UAC and GAC as school council committees.
+Approved by faculty by e-mail vote following faculty retreat Aug 2018 Sep 13, 2019 Added Appendix C, Procedures for Promotion and Tenure Review at RSMAS.
+Approved at May 2018 retreat; text approved by SC on 13 Sep 2019 Sep 11, 2020 Removed the Library Standing Committee and added the Diving Control Board and Small Boats Committee as standing committees.
+Approved by school council Jan 26, 2022 Updated the language on the Advisory Board on Promotion and Tenure to clarify it is a confidential committee; that it is an advisory board with no cast votes; and kept references to the Board consistent throughout.
+Approved by school council on Jan 21, 2022 Sep 07, 2023 School name and logo updated.
+No voting restrictions anymore for speaker of the school council.
+Explicit statement that school council meetings are open to all faculty members.
+Corrected list of standing committees at beginning of Article IV.
+Permanent voting eligibility for research faculty.
+Updated promotion procedure and criteria for lecturers.
+Added Appendix D, Least Qualifications for Promotion.
+Some further small clarifications and corrections.
+Some formatting improvements.
+Approved by faculty by e-mail vote on Sep 7, 2023, following discussions at faculty meeting on Feb 3, 2023